Even-tr/IncrementalLinearGradientBoost/README.md

 ## API

 I try to follow the sklearn API format as this will make integration in preexisting pipelines as easy as possible.
-It is however not done, and supports only the bare essentials of it to test the algoirhtm.
+It is however not done, and supports only the bare essentials of it to test the algorithm.

 ## Structure